Your IP address is: 22.214.171.124

-We have compared and tested hundreds of free VPN-services to find out which one is the best.
+Hello!
+My name is Per-Erik Eriksson and I am a cybersecurity expert.
+I have compared and tested hundreds of free VPN-services to find out which one is the best.
 For some general purposes, a free VPN will suffice.
-But, if it is something you will use more than once and if you care about your personal privacy and data then it’s best to protect yourself with a paid VPN service.
-The majority of VPNs listed here have 30-day money-back guarantees which mean it’s completely free to try them out!
+However, if it is something you will use more than once and if you care about your personal privacy and data then you may be interested in checking out my collection of the best VPN services.

 Free VPN Download

 A free VPN will not protect your information as well as a paid service will, but if you are only going to use it temporarily and not handle any sensitive information such as your passwords, then it will probably work just fine.

 It’s getting increasingly popular to use free VPN-services for streaming but what many soon realize is that it is not worth the risk or hassle with a free service.
 A free VPN can use your information for advertising at best and in the worst-case scenario, log your activity.
 On our list of most reliable and affordable services, there is not a single one that uses logging, but this is unfortunately much more prevalent with free services.
 There is a saying that reads:

 “If you don’t pay for the product, you are the product.”

 Hola VPN is a so-called “freemium” version of a service.
 Signing up is extremely easy and it is a VPN that we recommend for users who only need to use a virtual private network temporarily.

 They have apps for both iOS and Android which makes it a very convenient solution for people who are abroad in countries where certain websites are blocked by the government.